lgr4f/ecg-dicom-converter/README.md

 # DICOM-ECG-Converter

-This package provides tools to extract ECG data from WFDB and Muse XML formats and convert it to DICOM format.
+This package provides tools to extract ECG data from Muse XML format and convert it to DICOM format.

 ## Installation